SarahDeLongteacher/website/index.md

 *For the duration of the COVID-19 pandemic, I’m committed to providing accessible mindful movement classes to frontline providers at risk of secondary trauma.*

-simple, sustainable cooking • mindful movement • nervous system resiliency
+sustainable • mindful • resilient

 ![me](/hihello.JPG)